ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 [first-resume]: https://github.com/ssantichaivekin/blog/blob/master/assets/first-resume.pdf

 Well, you might see that my resume is quite interesting, but definitely not very well written.
 If you are good at English, you can definitely rewrite my resume better than me.
-As you can see, my resume did not pass my own standard either, and that mean I will have to improve.
+As you can see, my resume did not pass my own standard either, and that means I will have to improve.

 Note that if you say you can write C in your resume, interviewers might ask you to write your code in C (or C-style psudocode).
 That happened to me.